Uzay-G/espial/ARCHITECTURE.md

 ## Loading

-Espial has to compute quite a few things on your knowledge, so it tries to cache as much as it can using Spacy and JSON dumps it outputs.
+Espial has to compute quite a few things on your knowledge, so it tries to cache as much as it can using Spacy's cache format and JSON dumps.
 The library computes a hash of each document which it then compares to the old hashes.
 If it notices any differences, it reruns its analysis algorithm to find new concepts and links.

-Each document is analyzed with Spacy in batches, the higher the `ANALYSIS["batch_size"]` you set the higher the memory use.
+Each document is analyzed with Spacy in batches, the higher the `ANALYSIS["batch_size"]` you set the higher the memory consumption.
 It's only analyzed once thanks to caching, even on subsequent runs.

 ## Initial Concept Detection